privacy-scaling-explorations/zk-kit/packages/circuits/noir/merkle_trees/README.md

 # Merkle Trees Library

 This Noir library provides a Merkle Tree (MT) and a Sparse Merkle Tree (SMT) implementation.

-A Sparse Merkle Tree is basically a Merkle Tree, but the index of each leaf is determined by its key value.
+A Sparse Merkle Tree is not too different from a Merkle Tree, but the index of each leaf is determined by its key value.
 This makes the SMT quite useful, for example, for nullifier trees, as it allows for easy non-membership proofs.

 ## Usage